 Let’s start with the official debt relief options offered by the government.

 The government offers ways to defer, consolidate or even forgive certain student loans.
 The catch is you must have loans through the government — private loans aren’t eligible — and you may have to commit yourself to a career in public service.

 Here’s some of what you can get through the government:

-Deferment or forbearance: If you’re having trouble making payments, contact your loan servicer to ask for a deferment or forbearance.
-While the details differ somewhat, both work by suspending or reducing your payments for a period.
+Deferment or forbearance: In normal times, if you’re having trouble making payments, you can contact your loan servicer to ask for a deferment or forbearance.
+While the details of each differ somewhat, both work by suspending or reducing your payments for a period.

 Loan consolidation: Another option to reduce payments may be to consolidate your loans.
 If you have multiple government loans, you can apply — at no cost — for a consolidation loan.
 This turns your multiple loans and monthly payments into one loan and one (hopefully lower) payment amount.

 Income-based repayment plans: The standard government repayment plan is 10 years, but that certainly isn’t your only option.
 Other repayment plans go as long as 20 years or longer.
 Check out the federal government’s Federal Student Aid webpage for more information.

 There are also several income-based repayment options: